 Setting Down Roots in Everett

-In 1967 the couple purchased a large colonial revival house at 1703 Grand Avenue in Everett, where Helen Jackson continues to reside (2011).
+In 1967 the couple purchased a large colonial revival house at 1703 Grand Avenue in Everett, where Helen Jackson continued to reside until her death in 2018.
 Scoop had strong Everett roots, and it was important to him to return to Everett as often as possible.
 The Jacksons split their time between Washington state and Washington, D.C.

 Although not a Washington native, Helen quickly grew to love life in Everett.
 The small mill town offered a slower pace, the family had friends there, and the children had greater freedom than they did in Washington, D.C.
 The Jacksons' Everett neighbor, Jeanne Metzger, describes Helen as a very loyal member of the community.
 She has long been active and committed to her department of the Everett Woman's Book Club.
 The whole family enjoyed taking part in simple neighborhood activities, like caroling and trick-or-treating.
 Harry Metzger once noted that "Helen adopted his [Scoop's] sense of community.
 She was dedicated to staying here" (Kaufman, 187).